tus/tus-resumable-upload-protocol/protocol.md

 ### Checksum

-Clients and Servers MAY implement and use the extension to verify data integrity of each `PATCH` request.
+The Client and the Server MAY implement and use the extension to verify data integrity of each `PATCH` request.
 If supported the Server MUST add `checksum` to the `Tus-Extension` header.